U039b/esther-compose/README.md

 The JSON document is read from the standard input.
 It could be either piped or manually typed.

+## Debian and Ubuntu packages
+A packaged version is available in the [artifacts folder](https://gitlab.s1.0x39b.fr/lambda/esther-compose/builds):

+  * `linux 386`
+  * `linux amd64`

+These packages are compliant with Debian package policy.
+For more information, run `lintian` on `.deb`.

 ## Binary distribution
 A compiled version is available in the [artifacts folder](https://gitlab.s1.0x39b.fr/lambda/esther-compose/builds):